 And then there's the other reason why I'm not buying the digital edition: the PS5's backwards compatibility.
 If you happen to have a large library of physical PS4 games, you won't be able to play any of them on your disc drive-free PS5 Digital Edition.

 That means if you have any desire to carry your PlayStation collection with you, you pretty much have to go with the pricier PS5.
 Ditto for games coming out cross-gen, as the PS5 supports free upgrades for titles like DIRT 5, but only if you own the disc for the PS4 version.

 These games will be enhanced on PS5, but the only way to play them on PS5 without having to buy them again is to copy their discs to your PS5's hard drive.
 And the only way to do that is to have a PS5 with a disc drive in the first place.

 Why you should buy the PS5 Digital Edition

 All that being said, I can't help but think about how much time and effort I spent trying to fix my PS4's eject button, which used to randomly spit out discs.
 The more moving parts in a piece of hardware, the higher chance of something breaking.

 If you're trying to reduce the amount of possible upkeep, the best advice we can give is to get the PS5 Digital Edition.
 But don't expect the PS5 Digital Edition to be worry free.
 Many an Xbox 360 owner can tell you about the "Red Ring of Death" — and that had nothing to do with its disc drive.

-Ultimately, the PS5 Digital Edition will likely be the cheapest PS5 you can get, and is a good fit for gamers who mainly buy digital and don't have a stack of physical PS4 games lying around.
+Ultimately, the PS5 Digital Edition is the cheapest PS5 you can get, and is a good fit for gamers who mainly buy digital and don't have a stack of physical PS4 games lying around.
 But keep in mind the pros of having a disc drive before you decide.